 You’ll likely also notice spots on the spine and the stripes that lead toward their tails.

 They were first bred successfully in 2001, although they weren’t recognized until 2005.

 If you’d like to purchase a Phantom, you can do so for around $100.

 Piebald Ball Python

-Perhaps one of the most unusual and rare of the major morphs, the Piebald is easy to identify due to its long, milky white body that separates areas of normal coloring from one another.
+Perhaps one of the most unusual and most rare ball python morphs, a Piebald Ball Python morph is easy to identify due to its long, milky white body that separates areas of normal coloring from one another.

 A Piebald is kind of like what you would get if you took a magic eraser and removed the coloring of a Ball Python in the middle and left only their normal pattern on the head and towards the tail.